vuestorefront/vue-storefront/src/modules/icmaa-user/README.md

 # `icmaa-user` module

-Extend the `user` module and add `customercluster` store.
+* Extend the `user` module and add `customercluster` store.
+* Add Facebook login action to store and configs to `local.json`.

-We also added a debug toolbar to quickly switch the cluster for debugging.
+* Add debug toolbar to quickly switch the cluster for debugging.

 ## Configs